 Negative Reviews & Complaints

 ProPay has been accredited with the BBB since 2000 and boasts an A+ rating, which appears well-deserved.
-In the last three years, 14 complaints have been resolved, while 15 remain unresolved.
-For a company with a long history and 1.5 million merchants served, this seems a low grievance count to me.
-Those latter 15 issues all received some resolution effort by ProPay, and most involved the merchant waiting for a refund that ProPay has conceded to and claims to have paid as part of the resolution.
+Five complaints have been resolved in the last three years, while seven remain unresolved.
+This seems like a low grievance count to me for a company with a long history and 1.3 million merchants served.
+Those latter seven issues all received some resolution effort by ProPay.
+Most of them involved the merchant waiting for a refund that ProPay Payments has conceded to and claims to have paid as part of the resolution.
 It’s difficult to say whether those funds finally came through or not.
-Typical complaints include:
+Typical complaints found in customer ProPay reviews include: